Updated on 23 Jan 2020.

-- Maximum of 100% of the basic and DA is allowed to contribute.
+- A maximum of 100% of the basic and DA is allowed to contribute.

-- The interest rate is the same of EPF.
+- The interest rate is the same as EPF.
 The current rate is 8.65%.

 - Maturity returns are tax-free.

-- The tax benefit is subject to a minimum lock-in period of 5 years which means an employee has to make continues contribution for minimum 5 years.
+- The tax benefit is subject to a minimum lock-in period of 5 years which means an employee has to make a continues contribution for minimum of 5 years.